ReallySecureShell/PapersPlease/README.md

 ## Description

-PapersPlease is an exploit that allows an attacker to perform a remote **Denial of Service** against an HP printer by exploiting the internal GGW server.
+PapersPlease is an exploit that allows an attacker to perform a remote **Denial of Service** against an HP printer by crashing the internal GGW server.
 Additionally, Papers_Please is capable of **mass printing** documents from one or more printers on a network.
-This is acheived by abusing a common oversite found in the JetDirect protocol.

 ## How It Works